 Lead academic: Dr Jennifer Walsh MBChB PhD FRCP FHEA

 The course provides multidisciplinary research training on the musculoskeletal system as a whole in the context of ageing.
-The training has a strong focus on employability.
+You'll focus on the functionality of bones, joints, ligaments and muscles as they age and learn about the prevention and treatment of age-related clinical disorders.
 Topics range from basic science to clinical aspects, from in vitro to in vivo models, and from the latest advances in the assessment of the musculoskeletal system to lifestyle interventions.